ttag-org/ttag/gitbook/quick-start.md

 }
 ```

-As we see, we added **extract** env configuration, and extract settings to c-3po plugin.
+As we see, we added **extract** environment configuration, and extract settings to c-3po plugin.

-Let's add extraction command to our **package.json **scripts section:
+Let's add the extraction command to our **package.json** scripts section:

 ```
 "scripts": {